MichaelHoltonPrice/UnivProd/README.md

 pap_prod_array and cit_prod_array, which are saved as .csv files in the results directory.
 The first array is the production of papers by year, institution and FoS, whereas the second array is the production of citations (within the five year window).
-These two arrays have the same dimensions, Ny x Na x 1 + num_fos, where Ny is the number of years, Na, is the number of affiliations, and num_fos is the number of fields of study.
+These two arrays have the same dimensions, Ny x Na x 1 + num_fos, where Ny is the number of years, Na is the number of affiliations, and num_fos is the number of fields of study.
 The first entry of the third dimension is for papers with no associated top level fields of study.
 A similar entry is not needed for affiliations because, as noted above, one of the institutions is the blank institution.

-# 8. Do the crosswalk
+# 8. Run do_crosswalk.py
 Run the following script to do the crosswalk, which links institutions by ID across datasets and generates a merged dataframe: